uchilaka/docs/getting-started/introduction.md

 ## The Directus Ecosystem

-There are several different properties within the Directus ecosystem, let's quickly go over each of them.
+There are several properties within the Directus ecosystem, below is a brief overview.

 ### Directus API